EndsOfTheEarth/QueryLite/Documentation.md

 QueryLite can implement a repository pattern for create, read, update and delete actions.
 This is achived by creating a partial row class that is then implemented by a source generator.

+Note: Auto generated columns on a row will be populated on the row object after being inserted by the repository.

 Note: If the an exception occurs in the update method or a transaction is rolled back, the repository should be discarded as it will likely be in an inconsistant state (Due to it not supporting transaction roll backs).